devzero-inc/product-docs/recipes/syntax.md

 Creates a directory.

-{% hint style="info" %}
-Same as with files path is not expanded, so \~ and environment variables will not be replaced with corresponding values
+> Same as with files path is not expanded, so \~ and environment variables will not be replaced with corresponding values
-{% endhint %}

 ```yaml
     - type: directory